-This guide uses the following structure to describe features and configuration content.
+This guide uses the following structure to describe router security, SNMP features, and event and accounting log content.

 This guide generically covers Release 22.x.Rx content and may include some content that will be released in later maintenance loads.
-Refer to the 7210 SAS Software Release Notes 22.x.Rx, part number 3HE 18217 000x TQZZA, for information about features supported in each load of the Release 22.x.Rx software.
+See the 7210 SAS Software Release Notes 22.x.Rx, part number 3HE 18217 000x TQZZA, for information about features supported in each load of the Release 22.x.Rx software.